-Today in America 1 in 6 households will spend more than half of their income just on housing.
+Today across Washington, 1 in 7 households will spend more than half of their income just on housing.
 Having such a large percentage of people’s income going towards housing often forces people to choose between housing and food, or housing and childcare.
 This needs to change.
 Your home shouldn’t take half your paycheck.
 Nobody should have to choose between a place to live or their child’s education.
 When the cost of home forces people to pick between housing or their children’s future, you know we have a problem.

-Beginning June 12th Habitat for Humanity is launching our “Cost of Home Campaign.”
-We are mobilizing with other Habitat chapters, volunteers and community members across the country.
-We will help push for policies that will give people in Washington access to affordable housing, and we need your help!
+In 2019, we launched a “Cost of Home” campaign.
+Together with Habitat for Humanity affiliates across the country, we are mobilizing volunteers and community members to help us push for policies that will give more people more access to affordable housing.
+And we need your help!